Elementary & Secondary Education

-NIEA has developed two Side-by-Side documents which compare Title VII under No Child Left Behind (NCLB) and Title VI in the Every Student Succeeds Act (ESSA).
-Both side-by-sides are organized in tables that outline legislation that affect Native education.
+NIEA has developed two side-by-side documents, which compare Title VII under No Child Left Behind (NCLB) and Title VI in the Every Student Succeeds Act (ESSA).
+Both documents are organized in tables that outline the implications for Native education.

-The longer version is a line-by-line comparison of both laws.
-To view the more detailed version of the differences in the Native education titles of NCLB and ESSA, please click here.
+The longer version is a line-by-line comparison of both NCLB and ESSA.
+To view the more detailed document accounting differences in the Native education titles of both laws, please click here.

-NIEA, in partnership with the Alliance for Excellent Education, has created informational fact sheets outlining major changes to ESSA as well as information on the major wins for Indian County that are included in this bill.
-These documents are provided free of charge below and are copyrighted by NIEA.
-The documents are for instructional and educational purposes and may not be altered without the explicit consent of NIEA.
-For questions regarding information within the documents, please email email@example.com.
+NIEA, in partnership with the Alliance for Excellent Education, has created informational fact sheets outlining major changes to ESSA as well as information on the major wins for Native Communities that are included in this bill.
+These documents are provided free of charge and are copyrighted by NIEA.
+The fact sheets below are for instructional and educational purposes and may not be altered without the explicit consent of NIEA.